Lartsch/FediAct/README.md

 Feel free to create [issues](https://github.com/Lartsch/FediAct/issues) for bugs and feature suggestions.
 Even better: Create pull requests for whatever improvements you can make! :)

 ## Thanks to...
-@raikasdev because I stole his fix for cross-browser storage API support
+- @raikasdev because I stole his fix for cross-browser storage API support
-@rosemarydotworld because I customized and use his awesome jQuery.DOMNodeAppear where MutationObservers and delegation failed
+- @rosemarydotworld because I customized and use his awesome jQuery.DOMNodeAppear where MutationObservers and delegation failed
+- All the direct [contributors](https://github.com/Lartsch/FediAct/graphs/contributors) to this repository!